Changissnz/selfinterest/README.md

 crucial part of the self.
 The uniting aspect behind all biological intellect is the quality of self-awareness.
-A human being is unique, at least according to human perspective, in the sense that they are a "social creature" whose cooperation with and antagonism against others rests on artificial axioms, decision-making metastructures.
+A human being is unique, at least according to human perspective, in the sense that they are a "social creature" whose cooperation with and antagonism against others rest on artificial axioms, decision-making metastructures.
 A human being, if gifted with an intellect at birth, primed for certain outlets, has the opportunity to be many roles that rest on top of this gift of theirs, although there is question on if these opportunities are really due to intellect or to something else, perhaps their results from start to